palmbeachpete9/proxy-unifi/README.md

 curl -fsSL https://raw.githubusercontent.com/palmbeachpete9/proxy-unifi/main/install.sh | sh
 ```

-Then run `proxy` for the management menu:
+After the script finishes the installation, run `proxy` for the management menu:

-1. **Import / replace proxy link** — paste your `vless://` / `vmess://` /
+1. **Import / replace proxy link** — paste your link (i.e.: `vless://`).
+Currently, only single-server links are supported!
+Subscriptions links are unsupported, planned to be in the future.

-   `trojan://` / `ss://` / `hysteria2://` / `tuic://` link.
-2. **Show UniFi WireGuard VPN Client config** — copy the printed settings into a
-   `.conf` file and upload it at
+2. **Copy the shown WireGuard VPN Client config** — create a `.conf` file locally on your computer and upload it at:

-   `unifi.ui.com → Settings → VPN → VPN Client → Create New → WireGuard`
+   `unifi.ui.com → Your gateway -> Settings → VPN → VPN Client → Create New → WireGuard`
-   (or enter the fields manually).
-3. In **Policy Engine → Policy Table**, create a Traffic Route that sends your
-   chosen VLAN/clients through that VPN Client.

-You apply the WireGuard config in UniFi **once** — it stays valid even when you
-switch between links/engines later.
+3. Finally, use **Policy Engine** to create any traffic routes you desire, utilising native Ubiquiti functionality - VLAN / Device / IP / Domain / Region routing.

+The created `.conf` file & Ubiquiti WireGuard config is persistent for the entire script's life.
+Swapping proxy links or protocols from one to another does **not** change it, making it easier to maintain.

 ## How it works